 Warn housemates and family members that this interview is taking place!
 Interviewers know that remote interviews present unique challenges, but this doesn’t mean you should be complacent.
 Put a sign up on the door, arrange for additional childcare, walk the dog, ban others from using the internet for that hour, and try as much as you can to prevent distractions.

 And as above, have a backup plan in case you have a visitor during your interview.
 Be confident in your actions as this will be noted by your interviewers.

-It is a remote interview, but it is still an interview.
+It's a remote interview, but it's still an interview.
 Turning up in a t-shirt and tracksuit bottoms is not appropriate.
-Maybe keep the tracksuit bottoms but put a shirt and jacket on top to show you are invested in the interview.
+Maybe keep the tracksuit bottoms on but put a shirt and jacket on top to show you are invested in the interview.